Battle of Sanaa (2017): Death of Saleh

 On 4 December 2017, having declared Saleh and his militias "treasonous", Houthis disabled his vehicle with a rocket-propelled grenade in an ambush when he was on his way to Ma'rib while trying to flee into Saudi-controlled territories and he was subsequently shot in the head by a Houthi sniper.
 In response, his son Ahmed, former commander of the Republican Guard, pledged vengeance against Houthis.
 After Saleh's death the forces aligned with him were routed and their commanders fled the city and fighting in the city subsequently ceased but Saudi-led coalition started pounding areas in the city.
 Saleh's death is described as an embarrassment in a long list of Saudi foreign policy failures under Mohammad bin Salman.
 The death toll from clashes between GPC forces and Houthi militias in Sanaa has exceeded 200.

 On 4 December, The Houthi leader, Abdul-Malik al-Houthi, congratulated the people for "the fall of the conspiracy" that he alleged was instigated by Saudi Arabia and UAE.
-"We were aware of this conspiracy before it happened and we tried so hard to prevent it in a fraternal way, but the other side was always evasive.
-We were aware of coordination with the force of aggression and intensive military preparations before they finally reached what they did," he added.
 Abdul-Malik also noted that it was a certain number of militias and the top leader (Saleh) of the GPC that participated in the sedition while praising "many honorable members of the Congress" who helped Houthis to settle things down.